What Is Resistance In Psychology?

 Resistance In Modern Psychology

 Resistance in psychology today often refers specifically to resistance while in therapy.
-When the therapist offers solutions, the client resists considering them.
-Resistance in talk therapy keeps someone from tackling their issues directly, as they use their therapy sessions to talk only or primarily about the things that are comfortable for them.
+When the therapist offers solutions, the client may resist considering them.
+Resistance in talk therapy can keep someone from tackling their challenges directly, as they use their therapy sessions to talk only or primarily about the things that are comfortable for them.

 Types Of Resistance

-Resistance shows up as oppositional behavior that keeps you from reaching your highest potential.
+Resistance often shows up as oppositional behavior that keeps you from reaching your highest potential.
 Whether in therapy or everyday life, resistance can take many forms.

-When someone resists dealing with their issues, they may suddenly seem very forgetful.
+When someone resists addressing their challenges, they may suddenly seem very forgetful.
 If they're in therapy, they may forget about appointments.
 If they begin talking about a difficult subject, they may stop when they get to the hardest part, saying that they can't remember what happened next.
-These are not signs of dishonesty, but subconscious avoidance of unwanted information.
+These are usually not signs of dishonesty, but subconscious avoidance of unwanted information.

-Sometimes, when the therapist gets too close to any subjects the client doesn't want to talk about, the client becomes angry.
-Their anger sidetracks the conversation.
+Sometimes, when a therapist gets too close to any subjects a client doesn't want to talk about, the client becomes angry.
+Their anger can sidetrack the conversation.
 After that, it can be very hard to get back to that crucial point in the therapeutic process.
 If the resistance is strong enough, this anger may appear every time the subject comes up.
 This can even occur in everyday life; a person may get angry if a specific subject is mentioned or if someone offers them help or advice with a touchy subject.

 People may feel distressed when thinking of their past.
-They know that a part of their therapy is dealing with those old memories.
+They often know that a part of their therapy is dealing with those old memories.
 Without even realizing it, they may change the facts to present a more acceptable picture of what happened long ago.